angular/angular/aio/content/guide/router-reference.md

 On each anchor tag, you see a [property binding](guide/property-binding) to the `RouterLinkActive` directive that looks like `routerLinkActive="..."`.

 The template expression to the right of the equal sign, `=`, contains a space-delimited string of CSS classes that the Router adds when this link is active (and removes when the link is inactive).
-You set the `RouterLinkActive` directive to a string of classes such as `[routerLinkActive]="'active fluffy'"` or bind it to a component property that returns such a string.
+You set the `RouterLinkActive` directive to a string of classes such as `routerLinkActive="active fluffy"` or bind it to a component property that returns such a string (for example, `[routerLinkActive]="someStringProperty"`).

 Active route links cascade down through each level of the route tree, so parent and child router links can be active at the same time.
 To override this behavior, you can bind to the `[routerLinkActiveOptions]` input binding with the `{ exact: true }` expression.
 By using `{ exact: true }`, a given `RouterLink` will only be active if its URL is an exact match to the current URL.